AguaClara/aguaclara/docs/source/guide-dev/guide-dev.rst

 Your Development Branch
 ***********************
-This means that all work starts on *development branches* (or task, feature, or release branches.
-Check out this `article <https://www.atlassian.com/agile/software-development/branching>`_ if you want to learn more!)
+This means that all work starts on *development branches*, or task or feature branches.
+(Check out this `article <https://www.atlassian.com/agile/software-development/branching>`_ if you want to learn more!)
 It is recommended that you name your branch ``{your_development_type}/short-description``.
 Some examples of development type are

 .. hlist::